mattk410/BonApp-Widget/README.md

 1. Locate `/scripts/getData.py`

+2. Change the `totalCafes` number to a higher value to parse more locations

-2. Run the following command
+3. Run the following command
     ```sh
     $ python getData.py
     ```